-Indeed, it would be surprising if it were, since the clause was intended for regulations concerning traditional training schemes geared to individual trades or professions.
-These regulations also contain a "flexibility clause" to enable them to adapt more easily to business practices, by allowing time spans and individual subjects to be divided up in different ways, at both basic and specialist levels of training (Grund und Fachstufe).
-This makes the question of whether businesses follow the letter of the Training Framework (Ausbildungsrahmenplam) more difficult.
+Indeed. it would be surprising if it were, since the clause was intended for regulations concerning traditional training schemes geared to individual trades or professions.
+These enable regulations also contain a "flexibility clause" to them to adapt more easily to business practices, by allowing time spans and individual subjects to be divided up in different ways, at both basic and specialist levels of training (Grund und Fachstufe).
+This makes the question оf whether businesses follow the letter of the Training Framework (Ausbildungsrahmenplan) more difficult.

-If industrial training is not defined along the lines of the Berusseld, and regulations drawn up accordingly and only the school-based part has to conform to the rulings that apply to the BGJ, the concept of broad based training (Berusseldbreite) has to be limited to the Berussehule or any school which offers vocational education.
+If industrial training is not defined along the lines of the Berursfeld, and regulations drawn up accordingly and only the school-based part has to conform to the rulings that apply to the BGJ, the concept of broad based training (Berufsfeldbreite) has to be limited to the Berufschule or any school which offers vocational education.
 Yet the concept was originally intended to cover all places of learning.
-The Berussehule itself is under heavy pressure from the professional associations (Kammer) and firms, with regard to material for examinations, and the breadth of the BGJ/s can often be constrained by this pressure.
+The Berufsschule itself is under heavy pressure from the professional associations (Kammer) and firms, with regard to material for examinations, and the breadth of the BGJ/s can often be constrained by this pressure.

-If the BGJ/k were re-defined in the terms suggested above, its effect on the BGJ/s would be to limit the aims of the BGJ/s. for the general aims of both schemes of BGJ are supposed to agree.
+If the BGJ/k were re-defined in the terms suggested above, its effect on the BGJ/s would be to limit the aims of the BGJ/s, for the general aims of both schemes of BGJ are supposed to agree.
 Less and less breadth would be given to the BGJ/s curriculum, a tendency which had already become apparent when the BGJ Anrechnungsverordnung of 1978 was reformed.
-In that reform Schwerpunkte were introduced intocertain Berufsfelder and the year was only considered to count as half a year towards the full period of vocational training, agreement (Anfangskonsens) between the Federal Government, the Länder, employers' associations and the trade unions.
+In that reform Schwerpunkte were introduced into certain Berufsfelder and the year was only considered to count as half a year towards the full period of vocational training, a. if a change of employment category meant a change of main subject (Schwerpunkt), and b. in the case of a few special categories of employment.

+The historical development of BGJ, both legal and political, is not yet over.
+It began with a relatively vague initial agreement (Anfangskonsens) between the Federal Government, the Länder, employers' associations and the trade unions.
 This showed signs of a readiness on all sides to re-think basic educational theory in such a way as to lead to the reform of vocational training.
 Questions of qualifications and democratisation were crucial elements in the concept of the BGJ.
 An increase in the influence of the Länder on vocational training was an integral part of the original concept.
 The initial agreement, however, contained decisive loopholes when it came to fundamental questions of a legal and political nature, and this fact led in turn to a gradual withdrawal of co-operation by the employers and, in consequence, by the Federal Government as well.